Last updated July 20th, 2021.

-It’s also important to remember that foreigners cannot legally own soft title or hard title properties in their own name – only strata titles.
+It’s also important to remember that foreigners cannot own soft title or hard title properties in their own name legally – only strata titles.

 Best Places to Invest in Cambodia Property

-Some cities like Phnom Penh, Cambodia’s capital and largest city, are popular for obvious reasons.
+Some cities like Phnom Penh, Cambodia’s capital and largest city, are popular for very obvious reasons.
 Others like Sihanoukville and Siem Reap attract investors because of their their rapid growth in tourist arrivals.

 Phnom Penh’s art-deco Central Market is the city’s most recognizable building.

-Moving west, Phnom Penh’s tallest buildings are in the financial district with more under construction.
+Moving west, Phnom Penh’s tallest buildings are in the financial district with even more under construction.
 Street 110, the CBD’s focal point, sometimes has apartments for sale.
 They have potential to be resold at a premium to large developers in the future.

 West of both Daun Penh and Chamkar Mon, further away from the riverside, 7 Makara is not as central (nor as pricey) as either.
 But some predict this part of town is where much of Phnom Penh’s future expansion will happen as urbanization continues.